OUR PEOPLE

 |

-Georgina Hosang is a Senior Lecturer in Mental Illness & Chronic Diseases he Centre for Psychiatry, Wolfson Institute of Preventive Medicine, Barts & The London School of Medicine & Dentistry, Queen Mary, University of London.
+Georgina Hosang is a Senior Lecturer in Mental Illness & Chronic Diseases at the Centre for Psychiatry, Wolfson Institute of Preventive Medicine, Barts & The London School of Medicine & Dentistry, Queen Mary, University of London.
 She is project leader for the London Mood Project, an innovative research project using mobile phones to identify associations between mood and aspects of the built urban environment.
 She is based in London.

 @DrHosang |